 There is nothing like a delicious and healthy dinner after the day's hectic schedule.
 But, we extent dinner time to as later as possible for no apparent reason.
 Perhaps we don’t realise the importance of eating dinner early.
-Benefit number 1: it gives the stomach sufficient time for digestion.

 If you sleep just after having dinner or don’t eat it early, there could be health issues.
 Heartburn, acidity, gas and other digestive problems could be a consequence as the digestive track fails to work its best.
 Most problems can be fixed with an early dinner.

 There are numerous benefits of eating the last meal quite a long time before bedtime.

 Better weight control is one of the benefits of an early dinner.
 There are chances that you will overeat in response to intense hunger from delayed eating.
 It becomes worse when you miss breakfast and wait all day for dinner.
 In that case, the body responds by storing insulin and raises the risk of body fat storage.

 Food needs time to digest properly before you sleep.
 When you eat dinner early, it allows your body the time to digest food properly and keep the acidic contents of the stomach rising back up into your oesophagus.